discollizard/NDSP-Prototype/README.md

 ## Basic overview
 ### Format
-The format used is a JSON object indexed by MAC addresses, in which a network device can access its settings in constant time, and configure itself based on the specs received.
+The format used is a JSON object indexed by MAC addresses, in which a network device can access its settings directly, and configure itself based on the specs received.

 ### Example

 ```
 {
     "11-11-11-11-11-11": {
-        "host_name": "Router1",
         "type": "router",
         "interfaces": {
             "fa0/1": {